AI @ General Motors

 2023 Q4

-GM discussed AI use cases including enhanced driver assistance, highlighting AI applications for vehicle safety and autonomous features.
+GM publicly discusses AI use cases including enhanced driver assistance, showing early consumer-facing AI vehicle technology deployment.

 2023 Q3

-GM announced a broad partnership with Google to explore AI technologies for automotive industry applications, advancing AI integration in vehicles and operations.
+GM announces a broad partnership with Google to explore and implement AI technologies in automotive industry applications.

 2023 Q2